cs-MohamedAyman/Data-Analysis/Lecture-01-Numpy-Library/README.md

 ## 1.1- Numpy Basics

-NumPy’s main object is the homogeneous multidimensional array.
+- NumPy’s main object is the homogeneous multidimensional array.
 It is a table of elements (usually numbers), all of the same type, indexed by a tuple of non-negative integers.
 In NumPy dimensions are called axes.

-NumPy’s array class is called ndarray.
+- NumPy’s array class is called ndarray.
 It is also known by the alias array.
 Note that numpy.array is not the same as the Standard Python Library class array.array, which only handles one-dimensional arrays and offers less functionality.
 The more important attributes of an ndarray object are:

-Numpy is the core library for scientific computing in Python.
+- Numpy is the core library for scientific computing in Python.
 It provides a high-performance multidimensional array object, and tools for working with these arrays.

-If you are already familiar with MATLAB, you might find this tutorial useful to get started with Numpy.
-Datatypes
-Every numpy array is a grid of elements of the same type.
+- Every numpy array is a grid of elements of the same type.
 Numpy provides a large set of numeric datatypes that you can use to construct arrays.
 Numpy tries to guess a datatype when you create an array, but functions that construct arrays usually also include an optional argument to explicitly specify the datatype.
-Here is an example:

 ```python
 import numpy as np
 # Let numpy choose the datatype